Testing approach for Azure landing zones

 - Use separate folders within a git repository, branches, or repositories to hold the Infrastructure-as-Code for the production environment and canary environment Azure landing zones deployments.

-- Using the relevant Azure AD Service Principals (SPNs) or Managed Service Identities (MSIs) as part of the CI/CD pipelines depending on which hierarchy is being deployed.
+- Using the relevant Microsoft Entra service principals (SPNs) or Managed Service Identities (MSIs) as part of the CI/CD pipelines depending on which hierarchy is being deployed.

 - Implement git branch policies or security for the canary environment as you have in place for the production environment.